 Elderly people are at risk of being abused at home, in the homes of relatives, and at nursing care facilities.
 Many of these cases of neglect go unnoticed or under-reported.
 If you believe that your loved one is dealing with a harmful or neglectful situation or is being financially exploited, there are a few things you need to do to ensure their safety and care going forward.

-There are several signs of abuse to the elderly that may aid you in uncovering what is happening to your loved ones.
 As older people become more frail, they are less likely to be able to stand up to bullying behaviors or to fight back if someone has verbally or physically attacked them.
 They may not be able to hear or see as well as they could, resulting in opportunities for others to take advantage of them.
 Because elders often experience physical and mental limitations, they can be more difficult for caretakers to manage.

 Elder abuse might not be taken seriously be family members, supervisors or other loved ones.
 They may believe the person has developed dementia or are not making any sense.
 While signs of abuse can overlap with mental deterioration, each case should be investigated — even if the patient is experiencing neglect.